With remote work’s convenience comes the risk of remote hackers.

 Employees typically use their own devices to access the business network when working from home.
 Due to the lack of corporate laptops, many employees are exposed to security threats.

-VPNs and single sign-on solutions with encrypted tokens are commonplace in companies with a strong focus on cybersecurity, as they ensure that all devices accessing a company’s network are protected.
+VPNs and single sign-on solutions with encrypted tokens are commonplace in companies with a strong focus on cybersecurity, as they ensure that all devices accessing a company’s networks are protected.
 However, the average individual does not consider encrypting their devices or using a VPN to access the internet at home, even if they merely check their work voicemails.

 Personal computers tend to be less secure than those used in the workplace.
 Therefore, the security elements that the vast majority of employees consider to be a norm, such as email filtering, encryption, and firewalls, may not be available, and corporate security experts may not have any supervision into what is happening.
 In the absence of this additional security, these personal gadgets could be used by hackers to gain access to business networks.